 - Check register

 - General ledger

 - Major expenditures

 Other Internal Accounting Controls

 Organizations can also implement other internal accounting controls, such as:

-- Periodic review of payroll, hours, and “ghost employees;”
+- Periodic review of payroll, hours to smoke out “ghost employees”

 Despite strong anti-fraud legislation, accounting fraud still happens.
-You can mitigate this risk with ZenGRC to get better visibility into your risk environment.
+You can mitigate this risk with the RiskOptics ROAR Platform to get better visibility into your risk environment.

-Schedule a demo to see how ZenGRC can help your organization manage and improve internal controls.
+Schedule a demo to see how RiskOptics can help your organization manage and improve internal controls.